Sex Offender and Sexual Predator

 a man registering as a sex offender in West Palm Beach after talking to his sex offender defense attorneyIf you are convicted of a qualifying sex offense in Florida or another jurisdiction, you will be required to register as a sex offender for life unless you receive a full pardon or post-conviction relief for your qualifying offense.
-If you are facing charges for a sex crime, you should contact West Palm Beach Criminal Attorney, Ron D. Herman for aggressive legal representation.
+In 2025, Florida passed a law requiring anyone meeting the definition of a “sexual predator,” as defined by Florida Statute 775.21, to have their driver’s license or state identification card labeled with “SEXUAL PREDATOR” on the front.
+This law, Statute 322.141(3), also puts into place specific time frames that individuals bearing the status of “sexual predator” would be required to report any

 At Herman Law, P.A., we care about each client that we represent and every case is given top priority.
 If you are threatened by the possibility of sex offender registration, we can help.
 You can look to Attorney Herman’s qualifications to solidify why he is the attorney to trust with your case, some of which include:

-• He is a former prosecutor
+• He is a former SVU prosecutor

-• He has handled over 150 jury trials
+• He has handled over 180 jury trials

 • He has been featured on Fox News, Channel 5, and in the Palm Beach Post